Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 More concretely, we shall restrict to the class of closed, oriented $3$-manifolds which are equipped with a smooth $\s^1$-action, typically a Seifert fibered $3$-manifold.
 It turns out that on such a $3$-manifold, rational open books which have a periodic monodromy and are compatible with the $\s^1$-action exist in abundance, and can be very easily constructed via a simple procedure.
 Furthermore, the contact structures supported by such a rational open book belong to a more restricted class, i.e., those which are invariant under the $\s^1$-action on the $3$-manifold.
-It turns out that this extra symmetry property of the contact structure allows for a very easy identification of the $\s^1$-equivariant contactomorphism class of the $\s^1$-invariant contact structure --- simply look at the location where the $\s^1$-invariant contact structure fails to be transversal to the orbits of the $\s^1$-action, and this in turn gives rise to much easier conditions for the tightness of the contact structures.
-As a result, these advantages, by working with a more restricted class of objects, allow us to establish a streamlined procedure for constructing symplectic caps (i.e., compact symplectic $4$-manifolds with a concave contact boundary) with very small topology, thus a streamlined procedure for constructing small, closed symplectic $4$-manifolds via contact gluing.
+It turns out that this extra symmetry property of the contact structures allows for a very easy identification of the $\s^1$-equivariant contactomorphism class of the $\s^1$-invariant contact structure --- simply look at the location where the $\s^1$-invariant contact structure fails to be transversal to the orbits of the $\s^1$-action, and this in turn gives rise to much easier conditions for the tightness of the contact structures.
+As a result, these advantages, by working with a more restricted class of objects, allow us to establish a streamlined procedure for constructing symplectic caps with very small topology, thus a streamlined procedure for constructing small, closed symplectic $4$-manifolds via contact gluing.

 The technical materials concerning $\s^1$-invariant contact structures, rational open books with periodic monodromy, as well as Gay's construction in \cite{G} applied to this context, are developed in Sections 2 through 5.
 We shall refer the readers to these sections for a summary of results or more detailed discussions.
 Furthermore, the table of contents should give an indication as how the paper is structured.
 In the remaining part of this introduction, we shall describe several applications of this streamlined procedure, stating several theorems, corollaries, and even questions and conjectures, which have interesting geometric or topological implications.